bonitasoft/bonita-doc/md/layouts.md

 It defines menu positioning, a footer, or any common content that could be displayed on every page of the application.
 Each application can have it own layout.

-There is an example of layout in the portal, containing a horizontal menu widget and an iframe widget.
+There is an example of layout in the portal, it is made of three containers:
-The menu structure is defined in the application navigation.
-The application pages are displayed in the iframe.
+- layout-header
+            Comes with the living application menu widget to display the navigation of your application.
+- layout-content
+            Comes with the living application iframe widget to display pages or forms of your application.
+- layout-footer
+            Empty by default

 The layout was created using the UI designer, so you can export it and edit it with the UI designer.
+You can add more widgets in the containers layout-header and layout-footer.
+The 'layout.css' file manages the layout behaviour, allows to display the content container in full height, and header and footer with fixed size.
+But it does not allow to add other widget than the living application iframe into layout-content.

 For example, you could:

-* add a login box
+* Add elements in the layout-header, on top of the menu, like a login box or brand image
-* change the menu to add a side menu
-* add a footer
+* Add somme content in the layout-footer

 Layouts are [exported. imported, modified, and deleted](resource-management.md) as resources in Bonita Portal.